 If your dog has eaten any of these please consult your vet as soon as possible.

 A dog eating grass might mean their diet doesn’t have enough fibre.
 It’s basically the equivalent of us reaching for the prunes!
 It could also mean they feel sick and the tickle of the grass will make them throw up (usually whatever disgusting thing it is that they’ve eaten).
-Eating grass is natural dog behaviour and nothing to worry about, as long as the grass isn’t contaminated with weedkiller or pollution.
+Eating grass is natural dog behaviour and nothing to worry about, as long as the grass isn’t contaminated with weed killer or pollution.
+Try YuMove digestion aids if your dog is eating a lot of grass.

 Why do dogs eat poo?